DivyaKumarBaid/YT_search/README.md

 # YT_search
 FastAPI (Python) is used to build the server.
+The server automatically calls the youtube api after every 5 mins and this can be change in main.py and Search.py
-Use
+The server also supports multiple API keys as it switches between keys on error by the googleAPI Use
 ```git clone <url>```
 To clone the repository locally.